Travel Tips

 A person or a couple or a family coming into India from abroad can bring with him/her/them foreign exchange without any limit provided if the value of foreign currency exceeds US$ 5,000 or its equivalent, it should be declared to the Customs Authorities at the Airport on arrival in India.

-Any money in the form of travellers' checks, drafts, bills, checks, etc. in convertible currencies, which tourists wish to convert into Indian currency, should be exchanged only through authorized money changers and banks who will issue an encashment certificate that is required at the time of reconversion of any unspent money into foreign currency.
-Before leaving the country, the left over Indian currency should be exchanged back into your currency; legally, you are not permitted to carry back home large amount of Indian currency.
+Any money in the form of travellers' checks, drafts, bills, checks, etc. in convertible currencies, which tourists wish to convert into Indian currency, should be exchanged only through authorised money changers and banks who will issue an encashment certificate that is required at the time of reconversion of any unspent money into foreign currency.
+Before leaving the country, the leftover Indian currency should be exchanged back into your currency; legally, you are not permitted to carry back home large amounts of Indian currency.

 Travellers Cheques/Credit Cards

-Travellers' Cheques should be of well-known brands like Thomas Cook, American Express and Visa.
+Travellers’ Cheques should be from well-known brands like Thomas Cook, American Express and Visa.
 Large establishments generally accept Major Credit Cards like American Express, Master Cards and Visa, including hotels, shops and airlines.

 Electricity